djcooke/compendium/_potd_051_enemies/imp.md

 abilities:
   - name: Ice Spikes
     potency: n/a
-    description: 'grants counterattack (magic potency 200, 5s) to self; can be interrupted'
+    description: 'grants counterattack (magic potency 200 + chance to inflict 30s slow, 5s) to self; can be interrupted'
 notes:
   - 'Can be slowed if transfigured via Pomander of Witching'
 job_specifics: